 Andargachew Tsege– also known as Andy – is a father of three from London.
 A prominent figure in Ethiopian politics, in June 2014 he was kidnapped and rendered to Ethiopia on the command of the Ethiopian government, as part of a brutal crackdown on political opponents and civil rights activists.
 He was released and returned to his family in June 2018.

 After being kidnapped, Andy was held in secret detention in solitary confinement for over a year.
 He has been paraded on Ethiopian TV looking ill and gaunt.
 Andy is held under a sentence of death that was handed down in absentia while he was living in London.
 Despite these abuses, the British government refuses to demand Andy’s release.

 Andy was born in Ethiopia and is a well-known and respected critic of the Ethiopian government.
 In recent years he has spoken out about the current regime’s poor human rights record in front of US Congress and the EU’s Committee on Human Rights.
 Andy fled Ethiopia in the 1970s after facing serious threats from the then-government for his democratic political beliefs.
 His younger brother had already been murdered by government security forces.
-Andy sought political asylum in the UK in 1979 and has lived here ever since, becoming a citizen and starting a family.
+Andy was granted political asylum in the UK in 1979, then later became a British citizen and started a family in London.

 On 23 June 2014, Andy was abducted from an airport in Yemen while waiting to catch a flight to Eritrea.
 It was only two weeks later that Ethiopian officials admitted to the UK government that they had kidnapped him.
 They had forced him onto a plane and unlawfully ‘rendered’ him to Ethiopia.
 In 2009, he was sentenced to death in absentia following a trial which violated basic fair trial standards.
 Following his kidnap, Andy was held in secret detention and in solitary confinement for over a year, without being subjected to any form of due process.